-HEALTH-FAST Scholars are graduate students, postdoctoral fellows, and early-stage investigators committed to conducting research focused on mitigating alcohol, tobacco, and other drugs (ATOD) use and the chronic health conditions that result.
+HEALTH-FAST Scholars are doctoral scholars, postdoctoral fellows, and early-stage investigators committed to conducting research focused on mitigating alcohol, tobacco, and other drugs (ATOD) use and the chronic health conditions that result.

 The goal of the HEALTH-FAST Program is to train the next generation of talented ATOD researchers, particularly scholars from groups traditionally underrepresented in or historically excluded from the sciences.